Categorification via blocks of modular representations for sl(n): Introduction

 \subsection{Organization of this paper}

 In Section \ref{thmAproof}, we recall some background material about categorification, and about modular representations of Lie algebras.
 We then state in more details and prove Theorem~\ref{ThmIntA}.
-In Section~\ref{IrrObj}, we describe the $n=2$ example in some detail, and define the ``$p$-canonical weight bases'' that are obtained by looking at the classes of the irreducible objects.
 In Section~\ref{thmBproof}, we recall some background material about Riche's localization results; then we state in more details and prove Theorem~\ref{IntrB}.
 In Section \ref{further}, we discuss some open problems and further directions.